go-iiif/go-iiif/README.md

     	The endpoint (scheme, host and optionally port) that will serving these tiles, used for generating an 'info.json' for each source image (default "http://localhost:8080")
   -format string
-    	A valid IIIF format parameter (default "jpg") -instructions string
+    	A valid IIIF format parameter (default "jpg") -instructions-name string
-    	Path to a valid go-iiif processing instructions file.
-DEPRECATED - please use -instructions-source and -instructions-name.
-  -instructions-name string
     	The name of your go-iiif instructions file. (default "instructions.json") -instructions-source string